nativerez/bhr-design-decision-logger/README.md

 - Copy to clipboard: Quickly copy all decisions as formatted Markdown
-- Download as file: Save a Markdown file with all decisions documented All current filters are respected during export (search terms, tags, status)
+- Download as file: Save a Markdown file with all decisions documented All current filters are respected during export (search terms, tags, status) Decision titles and linked elements include Figma deep links that open directly in Figma

 ## Development